thisdot/starter.dev/starters/express-apollo-prisma/README.md

 - Follow the prompts to select the `express-apollo-prisma` starter kit and name your new project.
 - `cd` into your project directory and run `npm install`.
-- Make sure you have `docker` & `docker-compose` installed on your machine
+- Make sure you have `docker` & `docker-compose` installed on your machine.
 - Create a `.env` file and copy the contents of `.env.example` into it.
-- Run `npm run infrastructure:start` to start the database and the Redis instances
+- Run `npm run infrastructure:start` to start the database and the Redis instances.
 - Run `npm run start` to start the development server.
 - Open your browser to `http://localhost:4001` to see the API documentation with the existing endpoints.